 Watkins said she saw herself in the new class of veterans.
 “To see that shell open up and see that person transform, it’s so beautiful to watch yourself in someone else,” she said. “‘I feel like a victim’ becomes ‘I feel like a victor.’”

 After working through her isolation and related issues with PTSD in “Horses for Veterans,” Roberts sa

-Posted by Veterans Today on 8:14 am, With 0 Reads, Filed under Health, PTSD.
+Posted by GPD on April 6, 2012, With 0 Reads, Filed under Health, PTSD.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.